-Neighbourhood Learning Centres
+Neighbourhood Learning Centres for Administrators

 Any B.C. school can be a Neighbourhood Learning Centre (NLC) – in fact, your school may already have the basic elements.
 They’re an inviting place where everyone can access education, community services, recreation and culture.
 Every centre is unique – offering programs and services that are most relevant to its community members.